jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 Kube-proxy <br>
 Kubernetes component that runs on every node in the cluster and is responsible for managing network communication between pods, services, and external clients. <br>

+Container Runtime <br>
+Software responsible for running containers by managing their lifecycle, including creation, execution, and deletion.
+Examples include Docker, containerd, and CRI-O. <br>

 ### What is Kubeadm